joembedded/ltx_legacy/README.md

-# LTX LTraX Server Software **LEGACY** #
+# LTX Microcloud **LEGACY** #
 **LEGACY ('TextOnly') Version**

 __This is a reduced version of LTX Server, only using PHP and the Server's Filesystem to communicate with LTX LTraX Loggers__

-LTX can be installed WITH (named as "LTX_server") Database and WITHOUT (named as "LTX_legacy").
+LTX can be installed WITH (named as "LTX_Server") Database and WITHOUT (named as "LTX_Legacy").

-In case of "LTX_legacy" all data will be sent to directories and ALL device's new data will be added to a file '.../out_total/total.edt' for the device.
+In case of "LTX_Legacy" all data will be sent to directories and ALL device's new data will be added to a file '.../out_total/total.edt' for the device.
 This file is simple text ('EDT'-Format) and might become quite large over time ;-)